A Unified Framework for Double Sweep Methods for the Helmholtz Equation: Numerical results

 \subsection{Open cavity test}

 Same as before, the domain is rectangular with an homogeneous medium and its length increases with the number of subdomains.
 The open cavity test is challenging due to the homogeneous Dirichlet conditions imposed on three sides (cf. black lines in Figure~\ref{fig:CavitySolution}).
-In addition, we perform an excitation on the left side.
+In addition, we perform an excitation on the left side which is modelled by the right hand side $g$ which is the impedance operator applied to the excitation.
 The Dirichlet conditions create rebounds leading to an increase in the number of reflections, this phenomenon is exacerbated for high-frequency regimes.
 The global problem can be written as